Table of Contents

 Webstores are perfect for sellers that want to build their own brand, or who want an easier way to manage their existing brand.
 Selling on a marketplace is great, but if you've ever wanted your own "stand alone" e-commerce website, then a Webstore is your solution.
 Learn more about the difference between a marketplace booth and a standalone Webstore here.
-You can check out a few live and great-looking stores like Blue Penny Lady or Green Bee Decor to get a feel for what Webstores have to offer.
+You can check out a live example at Blue Penny Lady to get a feel for what Webstores have to offer.

 When it comes to online stores, we know that you have a lot of competitors to choose between.
 That's why we've built Bonanza Webstores to be quick and easy to set up, inexpensive to operate, and a few mission-critical features that nobody else on the planet can offer you.